Supplemental Employment for Graduate Assistants

 - In the event these students are approved to work hours in addition to their assistantship, they will generally be limited to an additional 10 hours a week per the guidelines established by the Graduate Office.

 If the student is hired to work additional hours in the same department where he or she is a graduate assistant, the position does not have to be posted on Cardinal ViewJobs nor does the student need to get a referral from the Career Center.
-Using the Career Center Student Employee Hiring Form, send the appropriate information to the Student Employment Coordinator for input into the payroll system.
+The student may be input into the Banner system using a standard STU1OO EPAF.
+If the position pays in excess of $9.00/hr., and S4 E-Class position number must be used.

 Adding to Payroll:

-Students on graduate payroll must submit a bi-weekly "Individual Absence" report (Form B-77) for their Graduate Assistantship.
-Once students are approved for supplemental student employment, they will be able to enter the hours worked in the regular student employment position in Kronos either through the web or though time clocks.
-The time periods and submission deadlines are the same as for regular student payroll dates.
+Students on graduate payroll submit a bi-weekly "Individual Absence" report (Form B-77) for their Graduate Assistantship.
+Students working supplemental student employment jobs enter the hours worked in Kronos either through the web or though time clocks.
+The time periods and submission deadlines are the same as for regular student payroll dates and both procedures for timekeeping must be employed.

 Wage Rates :